Contamination characterization with multivariate geostatistics and sampling optimization

 - Understand and implement multivariate geostatistics to reduce estimation uncertainty by taking advantage of the correlation between pollutants/contaminants.

-- Make best use of all available data, quantitative and/or semi-quantitative.
+- Make the best use of all available data, quantitative and/or semi-quantitative.

 - Perform coherent and simultaneous characterizations for several contaminations on the same site.

 - Half of the course is devoted to methodological presentations, the second half to practical exercises on real-life cases to deepen the understanding of concepts.
 Focus is on illustrations and practical contribution of the covered concepts.

 Engineers, technicians, consultancies, project owners, prime contractors, public bodies, industrial operators who wish to go further with geostatistics.